nuprl/TypeWeaver/data/README.md

 ## Data cleaning and manual reclassification

 This process was mostly done by hand, so some packages and files may have been missed.
-106 packages were removed, leaving behind **520** packages in the final dataset.
+106 packages were removed, leaving behind **520** packages.

 Broken and recursive symlinks were deleted.